arts for a new era

 "I thought I hated opera, but this is great" —Response to Too Much Coffee Man Gonzo Opera at Comic-Con in San Diego

 What happens when the composer goes mad??
 Remember those old Tales from the Crypt comic books, so over-the-top you'd get arrested for giving them to kids today?
 Gonzo Opera’s production, Operas from the Crypt: The Other Side of the Veil, is an homage to those old comics—creepy and funny at the same time.
-Written by librettist Jonathan David Dixon and Emmy-award-winning composer Daniel Steven Crafts, this hour-long work features Thomas Griego (Grave Robber), Thomas Munro (Erik Ingels), Hannah Stephens (Marie), Megan Snow (Clarinet), Ronald Thurman (Bassoon), and Scott Jacobsen (Keyboard).
+Written by librettist Jonathan David Dixon and Emmy-award-winning composer Daniel Steven Crafts, this hour-long work features Thomas Griego (Grave Robber), Thomas Munro (Erik Ingels), Jennifer Kuchar (Marie), Megan Snow (Clarinet), Ronald Thurman (Bassoon), and Scott Jacobsen (Keyboard).

 PERFORMANCE TIMES